 For more information about the procedure you can visit website of the migration department or check our FAQs.

-Students from non-EU countries have a possibility to apply for both TRP and national visa.
+Students from non-EU countries have a possibility to apply for the TRP – Temporary Residence Permit.

 TRP

-3 Step.
-Using the application system, you will also book a visit at the Migration Office.
-You have to make the appointment in person within 4 months from the date of submission of the application to the MIGRIS and submit biometric data, original travel document and original or duly certified copies of other documents listed above.
+• Using the application system, you will also book a visit at the Migration Office.
+You have to make the appointment in person within 4 months from the date of submission of the application to the MIGRIS and submit biometric data, original travel document and original or duly certified copies of other documents listed below.

-5 Step.
-Once the decision to issue TRP is made by the Migration Department of Lithuania, it is sent to your indicated e-mail address and you have to take your TRP card on the visa/TRP expiration date.
+• Once the decision to issue TRP is made by the Migration Department of Lithuania, it is sent to your indicated e-mail address and you have to go to pick up your TRP card.

 For a more detailed information you can check the FAQs.